bow-swift/bow/docs/state-based-computations/README.md

 var state: ProgramState

 func operation(input: Input) -> Output {
-    let result = doSomething(input: input, state: state) state = newState
+    let result: Output = doSomething(input: input, state: state) state = update(state: state, input: input)
     return result
 }
 ```

  However, this code has some problems:

- 1. It is using a hidden argument; it uses `state` under the hood, which makes the function impure, as the function `operation` may return different outputs for the same input.
+ - It is using a hidden argument; it uses `state` under the hood, which makes the function impure, as the function `operation` may return different outputs for the same input.

- 2. It mutates state, which is a side effect other than computing the result of the function.
+ - It mutates state, which is a side effect other than computing the result of the function.

- 3. It is difficult to test the function, as we may not be able to easily set the initial state or check its value after the function execution.
+ - It is difficult to test the function, as we may not be able to easily set the initial state or check its value after the function execution.

 ## Explicit parameters and return types